eea/eea.docker.postgis/README.md

-# eea.docker.postgis - tag v9.6_2.3
+# eea.docker.postgis - tag v9.6_2.4

-PostgreSQL 9.6 with PostGIS 2.3
+PostgreSQL 9.6 with PostGIS 2.4

 running the container with docker-compose will make you life easy.

 ## docker-compose.yml setup

-setting the environment variables for certificates is mandatory. setting the variable for pg_hba is mandatory as well.
+setting ssl certificates is mandatory. setting the variable for pg_hba is mandatory as well.

 ## Release to production